-GS4A is a design-based research project investigating the cognittion, teaching, and learning of early aglebra.
+GS4A is a design-based research project investigating the cognition, teaching, and learning of early algebra.
 The project is centered on a technology-based activity, in which students use computer-interface resources so as to model a narrative about a giant burying stolen treasure on a desert island.
-The idea is for students to 're-invent' the basic principles of algebraic thinking, and in particular solving a system of two story-equations.
+The idea is for students to ‘re-invent’ the basic principles of algebraic thinking, and in particular solving a system of two story-equations.

 The project led to developing a design construct we call “reverse scaffolding.”
 This means that rather that a teacher offering support that then fades out, it is the student who initiates and builds new mathematical functions that then fade in.
 By ‘fade in’ we mean that the computer takes over enacting those functions, thus freeing up the student to work on higher-order issues.
 Importantly, reverse-scaffolding activities provide supports for the enactment of what students already know to do, not what they do not yet know to do, thus essentially reversing the classical scaffolding didactical paradigm.

 Another new construct that emerged from the project is that of a SILO — situated intermediary learning objective — which attempts to capture a proto-conceptual type of practical knowledge that emerges for students as they organize information diagrammatically toward solving a problem.
 We believe that the SILOs are what people learn as they work on open-ended problems — it’s the stuff that mathematical meaning is made of, as students advance to formalizing and symbolizing this pragmatic knowledge.

 The GS4A project work built on ideas coming from constructionism as well as the related idea of transparency.
 Our various publications explain the rationale, early work, results from the main study, and reflections on the design process.

 In GS4A, users read texts about problematic situations they are to solve, and they are given a set of generic tools to model these situations.